According to Accenture’s report, today, 87% of businesses concur that traditional experiences won’t meet the demands and expectations of consumers.

 This data provides reports containing the number of times a customer visited your website before making a purchase and which promotional ad or message forced him to buy a product.

-Behavioral segmentation is the only answer to the following questions:
+It is the only answer to the following questions:

 - How long did visitors spend on your website?